crmiguez/crmiguez/README.md

 ### Hi there 👋

 Hi everyone!
 I am Candida Rodriguez (@crmiguez) from Ourense, Galicia, Spain.
-CS Engineer in Complex Software Developing branch, from University of Vigo, and a web developer, business developer and programmer for 12 years.
+CS Engineer in Complex Software Developing branch, from University of Vigo, and a web developer, business developer and programmer for 13 years.
 My interests range from technology, programming to engineering.
 I am also interested in design, entrepreneurship, and reading.

 🔭 I’m currently in Application Developer at Getronics. 🌱 I am also currently learning Angular, TypeScript, Python, jQuery, Flutter, Elixir, Go and Clojure.

-My great experiences in 2023-2024: #GaliciaAIFinale #WpOurense #SeminarioEmprendimientoSaludMadrid #GoogleHealthAI
+My great experiences in 2023-2024: #GaliciaAIFinale #WpOurense #SeminarioEmprendimientoSaludMadrid #GoogleHealthAI #ODSCEastBoston

 📫 How to reach me: